julianes10/emem/README.md

 ## scsem

 It consists of some scripts and nice docker to run influxdb and grafana so that store and show fancy graphs in a web interface
+Main script collectorMain launch several threads one per device or local dht onboard on gpi in raspberrys.
+Sensors home layout is in global dict easy to understand.
+It logs for debugging to 2 files, one per traces an other only for exceptions.

 # Miscelaneus